chaoss/education/README.md

         *   git commit -s -m "add commit message here"
         *   git push --set-upstream origin (your branch name)

-*   If you use CHAOSS Zoom and can't get the link, here are a few things you could do:
+*   If you use CHAOSS Zoom for your recording and couldn't get the link:
-    1. Kindly note the date and time of their recording.
+    1. Note the date and time of their recording.
     2. Add the date and time to the issue and ask the maintainers to help you with the link to your recordings.
 *   Assign the PR to the maintainers for review.

 ## Example Materials